 What are chicken wings?

-Bottomless brunch buffets in Heaven, unexpected direct deposit, updated appliances, and the squirting orgasm are possibly the only things consistently better than well seasoned and properly cooked wings.
+Bottomless brunch buffets and unexpected direct deposit are possibly the only things consistently better than well seasoned and properly cooked wings.

 What about bad wings?